-Submission of inspection reports needs to be done in a timely fashion in order to ensure that required inspections are indeed being completed.
-Inspectors shall create the inspection report in HSIS within 28 days after the month in which the inspection was performed.
+Submission of inspection data must be entered, and the report completed in a timely fashion to ensure the required inspections have been performed.
+Inspectors shall create the inspection report in HSIS within 28 days after the month in which the field portion of the inspection is completed.
+The minimum information to create an inspection in HSIS is Date, Team Leader, Inspection Type and Activity Types.
 For example, any inspection performed in the month of July shall be created in HSIS no later than August 28th.
-Creation of inspections in HSIS requires three basic pieces of information: the date of the inspection, the inspection Team Leader's name, and the inspection type.
-This inspection report shall then be filled out and submitted by the inspector within 30 days.
-WisDOT encourages programs to utilize tablet devices as an aid for a more timely entry of inspection reports.
+The remainder of the inspection data must be entered, and the report completed in HSIS as soon as possible but within 3 months after the month when the field portion of the inspection is completed.
+WisDOT encourages programs to utilize tablet devices as an aid for a timelier entry of inspection reports.